 - Business Checking: Target Credit Union business checking

 - Business Savings: Target Credit Union business savings

 - Solo 401k: Vanguard

 The kids have savings accounts to start, and then they graduate to a prepaid spending card (like SpendSmart), and finally I move them to a checking and savings account.
 I chose to use USAA because they have no fees and make it easy to deposit checks via their mobile app.

 - Checking & Savings: For kids that are older (14 and up) we use and recommend USAA.

-You’ll notice we’re missing some things you might have including college savings (more on that soon), IRAs (we use 401k instead), and any number of accounts you might have that are more specific to your finances.
+You’ll notice we’re missing some things you might have including college savings (more on that soon) and any number of accounts you might have that are more specific to your finances.

 While I like and recommend the accounts that we use, I know that everyone has their own needs and financial goals.
 Some of our accounts (such as health insurance) are not chosen by us, but rather by my husband’s employer so we make the best of what we’re given.